-Consider creating a special display zone somewhere in your home to proudly display your child’s artwork.
+Consider creating a special display zone somewhere in your home to proudly display your child’s art.

 My husband and I love art.
 But, the only artworks we seem to be collecting are the painted scribbly things and crayon scrawls of our toddler.
 Five years ago we’d never have dreamt our home would have a toddler’s artworks haphazardly displayed on our fridge.
 Who knows what our house will look like when he starts primary school.